 Correction: San Clemente Island lies about 60 miles offshore.

-The rocks were smooth; some the size of a hamburger patty, others small enough to fit in a coffee cup, according to news reports.
+The rocks were smooth and some were the size of a hamburger patty, while others were small enough to fit in a coffee cup, according to news reports.

 The beach where the rocks were found is not far from the and the Camp Pendleton Marine base.
 San Clemente Island, which lies about 60 miles off the coast, is owned by the U.S. Navy and is its only remaining live firing range, according to a Navy website.
 The island has also been the site of rocket tests.